Clafou/Migration/README.md

 ## Installation

-Using Xcode, add a package dependency with URL ""https://github.com/Clafou/Migration.git"
+Using Xcode, add a package dependency with URL "https://github.com/Clafou/Migration.git"

 ## Usage

-Call `migrateToVersion` with a version number and a block, and Migration will ensure that the block of code is only ever run once for that version.
+Add `import Migration` then call `migrateToVersion` with a version number and a block, and Migration will ensure that the block of code is only ever run once for that version.

 ```swift